inigolabs/revgen/README.md

 > revgen init
 ```
 The very first time, run **revgen init** to initialize and create a **.revgen.yml** config file.
-The config file is placed in the root go directory.
+Run this command in the root go dir, the config file will be created in this directory.
 See the configuration section for more information on setting go generate file dependecies.
 ***
 ```shell